ramosfabiano/FSND-Capstone/README.md

 Aditionally, for development purposes, authentication can be completely disabled/bypassed by setting the `ENABLE_AUTH=0` environment variable.

+For submission purposes only, in order to match the rubric, we have also provided the a client's ID and SECRET in the  `setup.sh` initialization script.

 #### Authentication Details

 ##### Permissions